JackDca/Mailpilewiki/Mailpile-Analytics-Reporting-System.md

 ## Implementation

+### The Code

+The main code for MARS data submission is in: [plugins/motd.py](https://github.com/mailpile/Mailpile/blob/master/mailpile/plugins/motd.py)

 ### Collecting information

 The metrics we would like to collect overlap almost perfectly with how we would like to target announcements to different groups of users; for example there is little or no reason to inform Mac OS X users about a security vulnerability which is specific to Linux, nor to bother Linux users with the information that new Windows packages are available for download.